deliprofesor/LSTM_Pollution_Forecasting/README.md

 # LSTM_Pollution_Forecasting

-## Description

-This project implements a Long Short-Term Memory (LSTM) neural network model to forecast pollution levels (specifically PM2.5) based on multiple environmental variables such as temperature, humidity, pressure, wind speed, and more.
-The model is trained on historical pollution data and uses a multivariate time series approach to predict future pollution levels.
+This project focuses on forecasting pollution levels (PM2.5) using an LSTM (Long Short-Term Memory) model, based on multivariate environmental data.
+The goal is to predict future pollution levels by training the model on historical data, including temperature, humidity, pressure, wind speed, snow, and rain.

 ## Project Overview